-Editor’s note: this story contains descriptions of graphic violence and death.
+Editor’s note: this story contains descriptions of graphic violence, death, and extreme cruelty to animals.

 I took antidepressants every day for a decade.
 You name the drug and I was probably on it at some point—Zoloft, Paxil, Luvox, Lithium, Celexa, the list goes on.
 The medication, prescribed to me after a bout of severe obsessive-compulsive behavior, left me emotionally numb.
 Most of my feelings were buried under a thick mental fog, making it impossible to connect with people, or sense the aliveness of the world around me.
 On a scale from one to ten, excitement, joy and sympathy rarely reached more than a two.
 I simply couldn’t look forward to anything, or care in the least about anyone.
 The love I had always felt for my family vanished after only a few months on meds.